A speculative model for a new paradigm in designing artificial intelligence.

-The core pretext of this new system is based on a tried-and-true method: evolution.
-It proposes seeding base intelligence in sensor-rich hardware, which are then propagated throughout various environments.
-This will allow the creatures to develop in response to dynamic physical and social landscape.
-Through embodying these new modes of intelligence as physical manifestations, humans and AI will both benefit from a level of communication and interaction that is unseen in our current methods.
+This project explores the questions of AI development through proposing a new system based on evolution.
+It speculates that instead of developing a complete AI in controlled and often vacuum environments, a seed intelligence should be laden with sensor-rich hardware which are then propagated throughout various environments.
+This will prompt what we call creatures to develop and grow in response to dynamic physical and social environments.
+Through embodying these new modes of intelligence as physical manifestations, humans and AI will both benefit from a level of communication and interaction that is unseen today.

 Ultimately, it seeks to address the hermetic and disembodied nature of Human-AI interaction that has a tendency to breed distrust and spread misinformation.
 While the technologies that could enable these new explorations may still be a long way away, the fundamental principles of transparency and openness can be applied to our current research of AI systems.